Like Wms Sonoma Peppermint Bark Clone

 Tip from Rita’s kitchen:

-If you want to cut the bark, you’ll need to do it before it gets completely hard, but still hard enough so that the layers don’t “bleed” when you slice through with a knife.
+If you want to cut the bark, you’ll need to do it before it gets rock hard, but still hard enough so that the layers don’t “bleed” when you slice through with a knife.